Skip to main content

 Disable SAML authentication

-You can disable SAML authentication when you want to stop authenticating web users by using an external Identity Provider (IdP).
-When SAML authentication is disabled, the configured directory service providers such as Active Directory and LDAP are used for authentication.
+You can disable SAML authentication when you want to stop authenticating remote System Manager users with an external Identity Provider (IdP).
+When SAML authentication is disabled, local user authentication or the configured directory service providers such as Active Directory and LDAP are used to authenticate users.

 Perform the following steps depending on your environment: